Uberlândia Airport: History

-The first flight to the site of the airport was operated on May 10, 1935 but the area was officially designated only on July 21, 1953.
+The first flight to the site of the airport was operated on May 10, 1935, but the area was officially designated only on July 21, 1953.

-In 1980, the administration of the airport was taken over by Infraero and on June 8, 2001 the name was officially changed to include a tribute to the aviator César Bombonato.
+In 1980, the administration of the airport was taken over by Infraero and on June 8, 2001, the name was officially changed to include a tribute to the aviator César Bombonato.

 In 2005, the airport terminal was extensively renewed and enlarged.
 In 2007, the runway was extended.

-Previously operated by Infraero, on August 18, 2022 the consortium AENA won a 30-year concession to operate the airport.
+Previously operated by Infraero, on August 18, 2022, the consortium AENA won a 30-year concession to operate the airport.

+On July 7, 2026, a brand new passenger terminal building on the opposite side of the runway was unveiled.
+It replaced the old facility, which was then closed.